 Shakespeare revisited: Several years ago I received a blunt e-mail nessage from a reader who asked incredulously why “pete the parrot and shakespeare” was not among the Archy poems on my Web site.
 It clearly was Marquis’ greatest poem, he wrote, and my site was pitiable without it.
 He was right, of course; Marquis’ tongue-in-cheek tale of a sad, workaday playwright is funny — and revealing.
 Marquis was writing about Shakespeare but talking about himself.
 Read pete the parrot and shakespeare.

-Serious stuff: Those who might think there’s little substance to Archy’s lowercase commentary haven’t read enough.
+Serious stuff: Those who might think there’s little substance to Archy’s lowercase commentary haven’t read enough of it.
 Archy and Mehitabel are remembered as comic characters, but often Don Marquis’ light verse was a veneer on blunt social criticism.
-The teens through the mid-1930s were tumultuous times, witnessing a world at war, wrenching fights for labor rights and women’s suffrage, the excesses of the ’20s, and the crushing poverty of the Depression.
+The 19-teens through the mid-’30s were tumultuous times, witnessing a world at war, wrenching fights for labor rights and women’s suffrage, the excesses of the ’20s, and the crushing poverty of the Depression.
 Marquis used his newspaper and magazine columns to comment on the events of the day, good and bad, exposing a progressive heart and an increasingly cynical soul.
-Archy, the vers libre bard, was an eloquent mouthpiece.Read the big bad wolf and what the ants are saying.
+Archy, the vers libre bard, was an eloquent mouthpiece.Read “the big bad wolf” and “what the ants are saying.”

 The first drawing of Archy appeared Sept.
 11, 1922, in a half-page advertisement in the New York Tribune that heralded the arrival of Don Marquis’ column

-Don Marquis wrote his last Archy and Mehitabel tale more than 65 years ago, but the story’s not over.
+Don Marquis wrote his last Archy and Mehitabel tale more than 65 years ago, but the story is far from over.
 Local theater groups across the United States still stage musical productions based on the stories (as my e-mail attests), and new generations have been introduced to cockroach and cat through videotape copies of the 1971 animated film “Shinbone Alley” (available online).
-Most of these productions trace their lineage to a 1954 collaboration between writer Joe Darion and composer George Kleinsinger, who reworked twenty years of Marquis sketches into light dialog and songs.
+Most of these productions trace their lineage to a 1954 collaboration between writer Joe Darion and composer George Kleinsinger, who reworked 20 years of Marquis sketches into light dialog and songs.

 Darion and Kleinsinger first presented their musical, “Archy and Mehitabel,” at New York’s Town Hall in December 1954 with tenor Jonathan Anderson as Archy and soprano Mignon Dunn as Mehitabel.
 At about the same time they produced a marvelous LP record, “archy and mehitabel: a back-alley opera,” that featured the voices of Carol Channing as Mehitabel and Eddie Bracken as Archy, with an additional, spoken-word performance by David Wayne titled “echoes of archy” (Columbia ML 4963).
 Theatre Arts magazine said of the record: “Bracken is every inch a cockroach, and Miss Channing is perfection as the female feline who chose Shinbone Alley over the comforts of domestication.”
 The record can occasionally be found today in used-record stores and online auctions, as can a two-record, 45-rpm version (Columbia A-1107).